jagot/CoulombFunctions.jl/docs/src/index.md

-This time, we investigate a larger domain of parameters, but avoid smaller values of ``x`` than ``0.1`` since that does not seem to work in SpecialFunctions.jl (SphericalBesselFunctions.jl works at ``x\leq0`` as well):
+This time, we investigate a larger domain of parameters, but avoid smaller values of ``x`` than ``0.1`` since that does not seem to work in SpecialFunctions.jl (CoulombFunctions.jl works at ``x\leq0`` as well):

 ```julia